Simple2B/RobertCohen-deploy/README.md

 You can sign up for a free tier account if you don’t already have an account with AWS.
 AWS provides a free tier for 12 months for certain types of services and EC2 instances.

 ## Creating EC2 Instance

-1. Login to the AWS console.
-Initially Recently visited section will be blank.
+1. Login to the AWS console. `Initially Recently` visited section will be blank.

 <img width="1009" alt="image" src="https://github.com/Simple2B/RobertCohen-deploy/assets/63252239/f81c4087-67b1-4fa0-aaf6-081e795f3138">

-2. Go to Search bar and type EC2, Select the EC2 from available options as selected here -
+2. Go to 🔍`Search bar` and type `EC2`, Select the `EC2` from available options as selected here:

 <img width="875" alt="image" src="https://github.com/Simple2B/RobertCohen-deploy/assets/63252239/eb723cb4-bdd0-455f-8666-f35da3c76b43">